asRot0/NeuralStyleTransferArt/README.md

 - **Content Image**: Defines the structure or semantics.
 - **Style Image**: Defines texture, color, and patterns.
 - **Generated Image**: Optimized to preserve content from the content image and style from the style image.

----

-## How It Works

-NST uses a pretrained CNN (typically VGG19) to extract features from content and style images.
-These features are used to calculate losses that guide the generated image to match the desired output.

-### Feature Extraction

-- Extract intermediate feature maps from VGG19.
-- Use `block5_conv2` for content representation.
-- Use multiple layers (`block1_conv1`, ..., `block5_conv1`) for style representation.

----

-## Visual Result

 Here is how Neural Style Transfer blends the **content** and **style** images: